 The process is not much more complex, although the code is longer, so we should only use it when it is really not possible to use the String class.

-And if we put it in a library?
-Of course, we can!
-Here is the EasyComma library, which allows us to read a series of integers delimited by a separator (by default the comma) comfortably and simply.
-Enjoy!.
+What if we put it in a library?
+Of course we can!
+Here you have the EasyComma library, which allows us to read a series of integers delimited by a separator (comma by default) in a comfortable and easy way.
+Enjoy!

 Download the code